β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Summary

-EU public research and development procurement is one of the most technically demanding โ€” and rewarding โ€” sectors in European public contracting.
+EU public research and development procurement is one of the most technically demanding β€” and rewarding β€” sectors in European public contracting.
 Spanning Horizon Europe grants, European Innovation Council (EIC) funding, Pre-Commercial Procurement (PCP) frameworks, and national research agency tenders, the market runs to tens of billions of euros annually.
 Unlike standard service contracts, R&D tenders evaluate scientific merit, innovation ambition, and the quality of research teams alongside price.
-This guide explains how to identify EU R&D procurement opportunities, which CPV codes apply, how to position your organisation, and what evaluators look for in 2026.

 The EU R&D Procurement Landscape

 EU public R&D spending is governed by multiple overlapping frameworks.
-The largest is Horizon Europe โ€” the EU's โ‚ฌ95.5 billion Framework Programme for Research and Innovation running 2021โ€“2027 โ€” which funds research through competitive calls for proposals managed by the European Commission's Research Executive Agency (REA), the European Research Council (ERC), and the European Innovation Council (EIC).
-These are grant-based instruments rather than traditional procurement contracts.
+The largest is Horizon Europe β€” the EU's €95.5 billion Framework Programme for Research and Innovation running 2021–2027 β€” which funds research through competitive calls for proposals managed by the European Commission's Research Executive Agency (REA), the European Research Council (ERC), and the European Innovation Council (EIC).
+These are grant-based instruments rather than traditional procurement contracts, and they operate under their own rules rather than Directive 2014/24/EU.

-However, a substantial portion of EU R&D spending is procured through standard public procurement rules under Directive 2014/24/EU.
-This includes contracts for research services, technology development, prototype development, testing, and applied research commissioned directly by public bodies including the European Commission, EU agencies, national ministries, and public research institutions.
-These tenders are published on TED (Tenders Electronic Daily) and national platforms and fall under standard procurement law.
+Alongside Horizon Europe, a substantial volume of EU R&D is procured directly through standard public procurement rules.
+Contracts for research services, technology development, prototype development, testing, and applied research commissioned by the European Commission, EU agencies, national ministries, and public research institutions are published on TED and national platforms.
+This procurement-funded R&D channel adds an estimated €2–5 billion per year to the market β€” smaller than the Horizon grant envelope but subject to standard tender rules and therefore accessible through standard procurement monitoring.

 Key CPV Codes for R&D Tenders